 A map (or maps) at the scale of the topographical base map indicating the location of existing and proposed buildings roads, parking areas, utilities, structural facilities for stormwater management and sediment control, and other permanent structures.
 The map(s) shall also clearly show areas where alterations will occur in the natural terrain and cover, including lawns and other landscaping, and seasonal high groundwater elevations.
-A written description of the site plan and justification for proposed changes in natural conditions shall also be provided.
+A written description of the site plan and justification for proposed changes in natural conditions shall also be provided along with a description of the overall stormwater management methodology.

-4. Land Use Planning and Source Control Plan
+4. Land Use Planning and Source Control Plan.

-This plan shall provide a demonstration of how the goals and standards of Sections III through V are being met.
+This plan shall provide a demonstration of how the goals and standards of subsections C.I., II. and III. are being met.
 The focus of this plan shall be to describe how the site is being developed to meet the objective of controlling groundwater recharge, stormwater quality and stormwater quantity problems at the source by land management and source controls whenever possible.

-5. Stormwater Management Facilities Map
+5. Stormwater Management Facilities Map.